patrickscottd/codeworld/web/help/GuideUnit2.md

 This is a general pattern.
 (Remember the implied "for any value of `color`..." at the beginning.)
-To decide which specific picture is meant by `eye(blue)`, substitute the specific value you are interested in where ever the placeholder appears.
+To decide which specific picture is meant by `eye(blue)`, substitute the specific value you are interested in wherever the placeholder appears.
 One specific instance of this equation is this.

 ~~~~~